CodingLife1024/blog-content/foul-play.md

-To swear is to let something out, to let the truth crack open through the hard surface of what we’ve been taught to say.
+To swear is to let something out, to let the truth crack open through the hard surface of what we've been taught to say.

 Maybe the ones who swear
 are the ones who refuse to lie.